 “We want to make mining more distributed and efficient in every way, from buying, to set up, to maintenance, to mining.
 We’re interested because mining goes far beyond creating new bitcoin.
 We see it as a long-term need for a future that is fully decentralised and permissionless,” he tweeted.

-According to Templeton, Block is open to building its own ASIC (application-specific integrated circuit which is an integrated circuit chip customized for a particular use).
+According to Templeton, Block is open to building its own ASIC (application-specific integrated circuit, an integrated circuit chip customized for a particular use).

 “We’re incubating this investigation within Block’s hardware team and are starting to build out a core engineering team of system, asic, and software designers,” Templeton informed.